Coevolution of Practice

 The four stages that all components go through: Genesis, Custom Built, Product, and Commodity.

-A catalog of repeatable competitive plays identified through mapping; apply combinations of plays to your specific landscape to remove friction, evolve components, and gain advantage.
+A catalog of repeatable competitive plays identified through mapping.
+Apply combinations to remove friction, evolve components, and gain advantage.

-Innovate-Leverage-Commoditize model - a sensing mechanism that enables businesses to identify new opportunities by monitoring successful customers and copying their solutions.
+Innovate-Leverage-Commoditize model - a sensing mechanism that enables businesses to identify new opportunities by monitoring successful customers.

 The visual symbols and conventions used in Wardley Mapping to represent components, dependencies, and evolution stages.